scubacabra/emacs-gradle-mode/README.md

 If you want to contribute, please fork and submit a pull request!

 # Changlog #
+## 0.5.5
+- gradlew support added.
+Will find nearest gradlew file and run if `gradle-use-gradlew` is turned on

 ## 0.5.4
 - CI is breaking from 0.5.4, only version of Emacs that tests execute